 However, the building boom soon gave way to a bust.
 During an economic downturn in the 1890s, many early developers and businessmen lost their money.
 In 1890, Garfield University closed.
 However, it was purchased in 1897 and soon became Friends University, which still exists today.

-In the early 1900s, the neighborhood began to grow again with renewed improvement in manufacturing and the oil industry.
+In the early 1900s, the neighborhood began to grow again with renewed improvements in manufacturing and the oil industry.

 In 1901, the Sisters of Charity of the Blessed Virgin Mary renamed All Hallows to Mount Carmel Academy due to the negative connotation associated with the purely secular holiday of Halloween.